 Notes for authors

-Please submit abstracts of around, but no more than, 300 words.
+Please submit abstracts of around, but no more than, 300 words to the conference email.
 Please include in the submission the name(s) of the author(s), institutional affiliation, and email address(es).

 Please submit a short outline of the panel session (no more than 150 words) and 3-4 abstracts according to the instructions above.